[Last updated: 20 January 2018]

 In times of wars, while hundreds of Rajput men lost their lives, the women were treated like trophies by the invaders.
 Rajput women preferred death over being captured for harem.

 The practice of Jauhar was especially prominent when the Muslim rulers invaded Chittor.
 If legends are to be believed, the Rajputs had little trust that the Muslim rulers would respectfully cremate them after death.
 The women decided to burn themselves instead of burial.
 The Chittorgarh fort has witnessed three Jauhars between 1303 and 1568.

 Fields that were once a battle ground in Chittorgarh

 Importance of Chittorgarh for Invaders

 As the capital of the Mewar dynasty, invaders always eyed Chittorgarh.
 The fort was among India’s largest and conquering it made it easier to rule other forts.
-Chittorgarh fort was strategically located between the Mughal capital of Delhi and Surat, the trade capital.
+Chittorgarh was strategically located between the Delhi sultanate and Surat, the trade capital.
 Invading and gaining access to Chittorgarh would invariably help in strengthening their rule.

 Ruins at Chittorgarh fort

 The story of Rani Padmini’s Jauhar

 Rani Padmini’s Jauhar in the year 1303 is a telling tale for all the guides at Chittorgarh.
 The worldwide web is full of stories related to her Jauhar, and her life was adapted into a Hindi television series by a popular channel and recently a film by Sanjay Leela Bhansali.